abregado/champions-combat/_chapters/rules.md

 Each Reaction section has one or more effects, which are detailed below:

 {% include icon_image.html link='files/images/icon-block.png' %}
-**Shield:** Reduce the number of successful attack dice by one for each shield effect.
+**Shield:** Reduce the number of hits by one for each shield effect.

 {% include icon_image.html link='files/images/icon-1.png' %} / {% include icon_image.html link='files/images/icon-2.png' %} ...
 **Move:** When a number is displayed in the Reaction section of an action card, the reacting player executes a Move effect